 In Federal Court, class actions have been available since September 12, 2002 when the Rules were amended to institute the procedure.

 A class action must be commenced within the applicable limitation period, like any other lawsuit.
 This may be governed by Alberta law or by the law of Canada in some cases.

 Class actions in Alberta are started in the Court of Queen's Bench.
 The usual jurisdictional rules apply to the proceedings, including with respect to jurisdiction over defendants outside the province.

-A class action can purport to have "reach" outside Alberta as to the composition of the class, but this is an "opt in" jurisdiction – the class only includes members from outside the province who choose to join the class.
+A class action can purport to have "reach" outside Alberta as to the composition of the class, as the class can be defined to also include members from outside the province, although those not resident in the province who choose to opt out will be excluded.